Training Needs Analysis Template

 • Legal compliance: If your employees are required by law to have specific licences or certifications, those training interventions will need to move to the top of your list.

 The best way to meet training needs when budgets are tight is to rely on internal course authors.
 Getting your SMEs on board to create courses is a cost-effective and time-efficient method to get the highest ROI.
-When you develop training materials in-house, you are activating your current people investments and saving yourself the cost of external courses and instructors.
+When you develop training materials in-house, you are activating human assets and saving yourself the cost of external courses and instructors.

 Peer-created courses are more valuable because they are created by people who are in or have been in the same roles and know the problems.
 It also encourages collaboration, knowledge retention, and a culture of learning.